zposten/cubicle/content/recipes/dinner/recipe-one-pot-taco-pasta.md

 ## Make It

-1. Brown meat with yellow onions in large skillet
+1. Brown meat with yellow onion in large skillet
-1. Add peppers, cook 5 min or until crips1.tender, stirring occasionally
+1. Add peppers and cook for 5 minutes or until crisp, stirring occasionally
-1. Stir in garlic and chili powder; cook 1 min.
+1. Stir in garlic and chili powder, cook 1 min
-1. Add water and sauce; stir
+1. Stir in water and sauce, bring to a boil
+1. Stir in pasta
-1. Simmar 15 min, or until pasta is tender, stirring occasionally
+1. Cover and simmer for 15 minutes or until the pasta is tender, stirring occasionally
-1. Stir in corn; cook 3 to 4 min or until heated through
+1. Stir in the corn, cook 3 to 4 min or until the corn is heated through
 1. Top with cheese!!

 #### Extra, extra!